jamcar23/SwiftlyBridgedCrypto/README.md

 }
 ```

 Next, you will need to go into Xcode and edit it some build settings.
-Go the
-framework build settings and set it to show all settings.
+Go to the project build settings and set it to show all settings.
 Go to "Swift Compilier - Search Paths" and add the following:

 ```
 ${SRCROOT}/CommonCrypto